 We know it takes a lot of strength to make life choices that bring change.

-Sometimes those choices and changes can be frightening – even if you believe they’re the right ones.
-When those changes include finding ways to be safe from an abusive partner, you risk facing increased abuse and violence – making a hard decision harder, especially if you not only fear for your safety, but also for the safety of your children.
+Sometimes those choices and changes can be frightening, even if you believe they’re the right ones.
+When those changes include finding ways to be safe from an abusive partner, you risk facing increased abuse and violence.
+This makes a hard decision harder, especially if you fear for your safety and your children’s safety.

 That’s why we offer support.

 We’ll talk with you about what you’re going through, your fears, and concerns about what might happen in the future.
 Then, we’ll explore different ways you might be able to protect yourself from danger and navigate the legal system.
 If you need it, we can help you find a safe place to live at an emergency shelter, long-term transitional housing, or other options provided by the social service system.

 We will never tell you what to do.
-We are here to listen, engage in conversation, and offer support and information.
+We are here to listen and engage in conversation.
+We offer support and information.

-Bilingual advocates are available to provide French-speaking individuals with linguistically and culturally informed support and advocacy services.
-Hope & Justice Project facilitates connections with the community and institutional resources needed to achieve safety, goals, and to aid victims to address their experiences of abuse and violence.
+Bilingual advocates are available to provide French-speaking individuals with linguistically and culturally-informed support and advocacy.
+Hope & Justice Project facilitates connections with the community and institutional resources needed to achieve safety goals and address abuse and violence.
+We collaborate with local interpreters and translators to help victims of abuse experiencing additional language barriers.

 Des défenseuses bilingues avec compétences linguistiques et culturelles sont disponibles aux individus francophones qui ont besoin d’un soutien informé et de plaidoierie.
 L’organisme Hope & Justice Project facilite les liens avec les ressources communautaires et institutionnelles pour assurer la sécurité et les buts, et pour aider les victimes à confronter leurs expériences d’abus et de violence.